Should you create 360º product images?

 But should you actually use a 360 product viewer on your site?
 And what does it take to create a 360-degree product image?
 At a high level:

 - 360º images can increase conversions, reduce returns, and contribute to lead generation efforts when used on social media and in email.

 - 360º images cost slightly more than still images, but will likely more than make up for the difference in improved conversions and reduced product returns.

 - It’s possible to create 360º images both in a photography studio and by using software.
 The latter is much faster and tends to work better for large inventory catalogs and those that change frequently.

-Read on for the details, as well as insight into a 3D product photography alternative for situations where 360s don’t fit.
+Read on for the details, as well as insight into a 3D product photography alternative for situations where 360-degree product photography doesn’t fit.

 69% of customers have abandoned a product in their cart because of a lack of information or product details.